sybrenvw/docs/guides/get-started/create-account.md

 If you’re familiar with public key cryptography, you might be wondering how the seed differs from a private key.
 The seed is actually the single secret piece of data that is used to generate both the public and private key for your account.
 Stellar’s tools use the seed instead of the private key for convenience: To have full access to an account, you only need to provide a seed instead of both a public key and a private key.[^1]

 Because the seed must be kept secret, the first step in creating an account is creating your own seed and key—when you finally create the account, you’ll send only the public key to a Stellar server.
-You can generate the seed and key with the following command:
+You can generate the seed and key with the following command in the shell of your container:

 <code-example name="Generating Keys">